1iveowl/VeraControl.PCL/README.md

 If you decide to add new Services and Devices please don't hesitate to do a Pull Request here to extend this library.
 Please do the Pull Request on the Develop branch.

 IMPORTANT: This library is based on "Bait and Switch" pattern.
-It is strongly recommend to read this short and great blog post to get an good understanding of this pattern before contributing to the SocketLite PCL code-base: [The Bait and Switch PCL Trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/)
+It is strongly recommend to read this short and great blog post to get an good understanding of this pattern before contributing to this code-base: [The Bait and Switch PCL Trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/)